Sabotage By Raccoon

 Between crabbing runs, we fished the boils of bait fish on the Severn River and were able to catch several striped bass in the one-foot size class.
 Here, Matt takes the first fish of the morning.

-Josh hooks into a white perch.
+My oldest son Josh, hooks into a white perch.

 Perry navigates with the electric motor, Josh pulls in the crabs, and Matt checks the caught crabs for size and sex, culling out the smaller, non-keepers.